YearOfProgramming/2017Challenges/README.md

 * A file named 'README.md' and inside you will document how your program works.
 * Your source code, preferably in a directory titled 'src'

-Note: When you are documenting your program, pretend you are someone who has never seen that programming language and instruct them on the steps to run your program and how to use it
+Note: When you are documenting your program, pretend you are someone who has never seen that programming language and instruct them on the steps to run your program and how to use it.
+[Here](https://gist.github.com/anonymous/52b08845673ef9c86c12e94d95f412b5) is a working template and [here](https://gist.github.com/anonymous/d89ec2a00976b2d42f90990ee3796972) is an example.

 Your set up should be as follows so far:
 ```